lziq/spring/spring-crud/README.md

 5. What is Spring data (DAO layer)?

 Spring data provides API to execute common queries on Hibernate entities.
 For example, `findAll()` selects all the records of the entity in database.
+Additionally, it provides free controllers for these API.

 6. What is the service layer?